Arunachalesvara Temple

 The temple has six daily rituals, performed between 5:30 a.m. and 10:00 p.m., and twelve yearly festivals.
-The Karthigai Deepam festival is celebrated during the day of the full moon between November and December, and a huge beacon is lit atop the hill.
-It can be seen from miles around, and symbolizes the Siva lingam of fire joining the sky.
-The event is witnessed by three million pilgrims.
-On the day preceding each full moon, pilgrims circumnavigate the temple base and the annamalai hills in a worship called Girivalam, a practice carried out by one million pilgrims yearly.
+During the Karthigai Deepam festival, celebrated during the purnima day in the Tamil month of Karthigai, and a large beacon is lit atop the Arunachala hill.
+The beacon, which can be seen from miles around, symbolizes the jyotirlinga form of Shiva, which extended as a pillar of fire.
+The event attracts million of pilgrims, who often circumambulate the hill called girivalam.